Module Configuration#

 }

-You can use moonc build-package -warn-help to see the list of preset compiler warning numbers.
+You can use moonc check -warn-help to see the list of preset compiler warning numbers.
+In the output below, mnemonic is the symbolic warning name used in warning lists, while id is the numeric form of the same warning.

 Available warnings: